github/docs/content/actions/using-workflows/creating-starter-workflows-for-your-organization.md

    * `name` - **Required.** The name of the workflow.
 This is displayed in the list of available workflows.
    * `description` - **Required.** The description of the workflow.
 This is displayed in the list of available workflows.
    * `iconName` - **Optional.** Specifies an icon for the workflow that's displayed in the list of workflows.
 The `iconName` must be the name of an SVG file, without the file name extension, stored in the `workflow-templates` directory.
 For example, an SVG file named `example-icon.svg` is referenced as `example-icon`.
-   * `categories` - **Optional.** Defines the language category of the workflow.
-When a user views the available starter workflows for a repository, the workflows that match the identified language for the project are featured more prominently.
-For information on the available language categories, see https://github.com/github/linguist/blob/master/lib/linguist/languages.yml.
+   * `categories` - **Optional.** Defines the categories of the workflow.
+These have to match to the supported categories in the [starter workflows](https://github.com/actions/starter-workflows) repository: CI, Deployments, Automation, Code Scanning or Pages.
    * `filePatterns` - **Optional.** Allows the workflow to be used if the user's repository has a file in its root directory that matches a defined regular expression.

 To add another starter workflow, add your files to the same `workflow-templates` directory.
 For example: